system-zero/system-zero/data/docs/la.md

   # without them, the `orelse` would continue with the add operation and the
   # result would be different (without the last κοάξ).

-# All the loops can be written as a single statements that fit in a single
+# All the loops can be written as single statements that fit in a single
 # line without braces:

   func f (x) return x * 3